kostaskougios/terminal21-restapi/Readme.md

 # Architecture

-Terminal21 consists of a scala server, a react frontend on the server and a client library that can be imported by scripts/scala projects to create UI's.
+Terminal21 consist of :
+- a scala/react based web server that can be easily deployed on your laptop, home network etc
+- scala apps (scala-cli/ammonite scripts or just normal scala apps) that use the terminal21 UI libs to create user interfaces

+The terminal21 libs have a websocket open with the server, and they send / receive instructions and events.
+Similarly, the server has a websocket open with the React frontend on the browser to do the same.
+Events like clicks or changes to input boxes instantly update the state in the client scripts.

 ![architecture](docs/images/terminal21-architecture.png)